Dvar: Style and influences

 The band has an idiosyncratic style combining electronic music with screeching and bird-like vocals.
 The lyrics, according to the band, are written in the Enochian language, though they claim that they do not understand most of what is told to them by the creature Dvar.
 The band's record label has attempted to distance the band from the "darkwave" label through inclusion in a series of compilations entitled Highlights of Lightwave.

 Dvar's vocals have also appeared in some songs by Caprice, mainly "Kywitt Kywitt" and "Fae Fae Fae Fae Fae Fae Fae".

 Identity

 Dvar has kept their identities secret, including their hometown, their ages, or exactly how many band members there are.
 However, Dvar is presumed to be a duo.
 This has led to many impostors claiming that they either are Dvar or know the identities of the band members.
-One rumor claimed that Dvar was Michael Jackson's secret project, and that Dvar's members are patients in a mental institution.
 The band itself claims that Dvar is something "supernatural" that is delivered through them to share with the world.